vectordotdev/vector/rfcs/2022-11-04-automatic-component-validation.md

 check for compliance, but if we forget to write that unit test, or don't update all unit tests when we want to change the behavior for, say, all sources... then our compliance checking can quickly become out-of-sync with reality.

+This goes double for commuinity contributions: while the Vector authors might have learned over time to make sure they're emitting the right metrics, and so on, it's essentially impossible for a first-time contributor to know to do so unless there is some mechanism in place to tell them to do so.

 Humans are also inherently fallible: it is easy to look at data and misread a number, to think something is there when it isn't.
 This has occurred multiple times -- as evidenced by the multiple